Exact logic

 A 10% margin on a $680K project.
 Reasonable for custom residential.
 Here is what actually happened.

 Labor came in at $198,000.
-That is $28,000 over estimate — a 16% overrun.
-The framing took two weeks longer than planned because the architect’s details on the roof structure were, in the superintendent’s words, “drawn by someone who has never held a framing square.”
-The crew spent extra days working through complex intersections that should have been flagged during preconstruction.
+That is $28,000 over estimate, a 16% overrun.
+The framing took two weeks longer than planned because the roof structure details were poorly drawn, and the crew spent extra days working through complex intersections that should have been flagged during preconstruction.
 But the daily timesheets did not get coded back to the estimate line items until the bookkeeper processed them at month-end.
 By then, the framing was done and the money was spent.

 Materials came in at $221,000.
 Lumber prices had increased 8% between the estimate date and procurement.
 The allowances for tile and fixtures were blown when the homeowner upgraded selections — technically change order territory, but the upgrades happened in conversations between the homeowner and the superintendent on site, and nobody wrote a change order until the PM discovered the invoices two months later.